Lotfullah21/react/02-hooks/04-useRef/README.md

 ## useRef

 unlike useState Hook, we will the page is not going to re-render if the useRef value changes.
-In JavaScript, the `useRef` is a hook provided by React, a popular JavaScript library for building user interfaces.
 The `useRef` hook is used to create a mutable reference to a value that persists across renders of a component.
 Unlike the `useState` hook, which causes a re-render when the state changes, `useRef` does not trigger a re-render when the value it holds changes.
 Instead, it allows you to interact with the DOM or hold onto values in a way that is not tied to the component's rendering cycle.

 The `useRef` hook is commonly used for the following purposes: